jekeymer/Contact-Process/README.md

 We conside a 2D lattice (periodic boundary conditions; a torus) representing sp atial locations which can be either vacant (state 0) or occupied (state 1).
 Latiice sites which are occupied can locally go exting (die at some rate/with some probability) and turn vacant or, if a;ready empty, be colonized by adjacent occupied sited with a probability proportional to the local occupancy.

-For a mathematical description of the process
+For a mathematical description of the stochastic process

   https://en.wikipedia.org/wiki/Contact_process_(mathematics)

-For a guide on the mathematical model for ecological applications, see:
+For a general overview of the mathematical model, see:

  "Stochastic Spatial Models: A User's Guide to Ecological Applications" by Durrett and Levin, 1998.

   published @:

   https://royalsocietypublishing.org/doi/10.1098/rstb.1994.0028

   doi:

   https://doi.org/10.1098/rstb.1994.0028